abusesa/idiokit/docs/Network.md

 You create a new socket object with `idiokit.socket.Socket(...)`, and those objects offer almost all methods native socket objects do, just asynchronously versions of them.

+Let's build echo server and client along the lines of the [standard library example](https://docs.python.org/2/library/socket.html#example).
+Compare and contrast how the `idiokit.socket` methods map to the native `socket` ones.

 ### Echo Server

-Let's build an echo server along the lines of the [standard library example](https://docs.python.org/2/library/socket.html#example).
-Compare and contrast how the `idiokit.socket` methods map to the native `socket` ones.

 ```python
 import idiokit